 It is intended that all scope 1 NGER-reported emissions from a facility can be assigned to a production variable.

-The processed natural gas (extraction and processing) production variable does not allow for the use of multiple production variables from the same activity, except for reservoir CO2 and electricity.
+The processed natural gas (extraction and processing) production variable does not allow for the use of multiple production variables from the same activity, except for reservoir CO2, processed natural gas (processing only) and electricity.
 If other hydrocarbon products identified as production variables are produced in the activity, the separate production variables of unprocessed natural gas and processed natural gas must be used, along with the other production variable(s).

 41. Primary steel